gbmhunter/MClide/README.rst

 MClide does not use RTTI (e.g. :code:`dynamic_cast()`), allowing it to be used on a larger range of embedded systems.

-MClide is not dependant on the :code:`getopt_long()` function from the standard C-library, it has it's own version.
+MClide is not dependant on the :code:`getopt_long()` function from the standard C-library (which I found to work slightly differently on different platforms), it has it's own version.

 Easy Including
 --------------